katie-panhorst-harris/git-intermediate-temp/git-review.md

-Describe with your own words what the following command is doing or answer the question?
+﻿Describe with your own words what the following command is doing or answer the question?

 1. `git add -A`